Woodward & Lothrop: Flagship store

-Besides the downtown Washington store, the old Woodward & Lothrop Service Warehouse at 131 M Street, Northeast was also declared a D.C.
+Besides the downtown Washington store, the former Woodward & Lothrop Service Warehouse at 131 M Street, Northeast was declared a D.C.
 Historic Landmark in 1993.
 An example of Streamline Moderne architecture, it was added to the National Register of Historic Places in 2005.

 Woodward & Lothrop in the community

 Both Woodward and Lothrop became active in civic life.
 Woodward, for instance, became president of the Washington City YMCA in 1898, and donated significant sums of money for the renovation of its facilities.
 In addition, Woodward's daughter and heir, Helen, and her husband Luke Ingalls Wilson later donated the bulk of the acreage of their Bethesda estate for the formation of the National Institutes of Health.
 After Wilson's death from cancer, Helen was instrumental in the creation of the National Cancer Institute.
 The store they founded itself became a fixture.
 In the 1920s it boasted at least 67 retail departments, as well as a travel agency, theater, infirmary, merry-go-round, and traveling art exhibits.
 According to one customer, Woodies was truly part of the social fabric; part department store, restaurant, and showcase for talent shows.
 Proper young ladies from schools such as Bryn Mawr, Stephens, Vassar, Radcliffe and Mt.
 Holyoke would troop into Woodies for their spring and summer frocks to wear at weekend dances.